 Schoolmates remember me as the kid that was always drawing boats during classes and thinking about sailboats and how to make them faster.
 In 2003 I became a member of technical team of Team ABNAMRO in the Volvo ocean race.
 In 2006, and 25 years old, I fulfilled my childhood dream, with a race winning result and a 24-hour record.
-This project made me aware of team effort, team environment and that an integrated multidisciplinary approach of complex technical projects can be very successful.
-Focusing on flow analyses and the development of light weight structures I worked in the boatracing world for many years.
-In 2009 I’ve founded LinQ Boats, world’s first series build canting keelboat.
+This project made me aware that a competitive team environment combined with an integrated multidisciplinary approach can be a very successful approach for complex technical projects.
+The first taste of professional sailboat racing also made me very aware of technical risks, the need for proper resource planning and the dangers these boats can be for the humans using them.